Docs

 This guide uses Jaeger to process traces, and Prometheus to process metrics.
 They both run locally and are suitable for development and testing.
 For integration with other vendors, see the Integrations page.

-Extract the contents of the downloaded archive (i.e., the tar.gz file).
-Open a terminal to the Jaeger directory and start Jaeger:
+Then extract the contents of the downloaded archive (i.e., the tar.gz) file.
+After you’ve done that, open a terminal to the Jaeger directory and start Jaeger:

 ./jaeger-all-in-one